tarwn/lessthandot-hugo/blogs/content/posts/2011-07-03-what-i-have-read-so.md

 A fun book from a funny woman

-26) [The King&#8217;s Speech: How One Man Saved the British Monarchy][30] by Mark Logue
+26) [The King's Speech: How One Man Saved the British Monarchy][30] by Mark Logue

-I didn&#8217;t see the movie, so nothing was spoiled for me.
+I didn't see the movie, so nothing was spoiled for me.
 A good book detailing how King George VI overcam his speech problem and what actually caused these problems.

 27) [The Alchemist][31] by Paulo Coelho